This post contains affiliate links. Please see my privacy page for more information.

 How to melt chocolate for buckeyes

-Also, be sure to chill your peanut butter balls or even freeze them before dipping.
-This keeps them from melting when they are dipping in the warm chocolate.
+Chilling the peanut butter balls beforehand prevents them from melting when they are dipped in the warm chocolate.
 Much easier to work with.

-My favorite way is with a toothpick.
-Simply stab each ball with a toothpick and dip in chocolate.
+My favorite way to dip buckeyes is with a toothpick.
+Simply stab each ball with a toothpick and dip it in the melted chocolate.
 This works best if the peanut butter balls are frozen first.
 Otherwise, they will tend to fall off the toothpick when pulling them out of the chocolate.

 This method does make holes in the top of the buckeyes.
 But after the chocolate has set on the buckeyes, you can pinch the holes closed if you care.